 • Regular washing and changing of underwear are required.

-• You need to regularly visit a gynecologist (once every six months).
+• You need to visit a gynecologist regularly (once every six months).

-• After visiting the pool or swimming in the open water, it is advisable to do herbal douching.
+• After visiting the pool or swimming in open water, it is advisable to do herbal douching.

 • Remember to use condoms or other barrier methods of contraception.